brandon-gong/brandon-gong.github.io/index.md

 order: 0
 ---

-I’m currently a Software Developer at Axle Informatics, working with the National Institutes of Health.

-I'm a second-year undergraduate at Brown University, concentrating in Computer Science and Mathematics.
+I'm a second-year undergraduate at Brown University, concentrating in Computer Science and Applied Mathematics.
 I've also taken classes in immunology, economics, visual art, and more.
 I post regularly to my [blog]({% link blog.md
 %}), documenting my new learnings / recent toy programs.